izyware/devops/README.md

 # ChangeLog

 ## V7.1
+* 7100004: add the ssh and rsync scripts
 * 7100003: rename from izy-aws to izy-devops
 * 7100002: clean environment variables for sts session before calling aws cli
     * if set incorrectly aws cli will fail